department-of-veterans-affairs/cql-transpiler/README.md

 #### Design patterns:

-Jinja macros files should transpilation logic using an object-oriented programming paradigm.
+Jinja macros files should implement transpilation logic using an object-oriented programming paradigm.
 Jinja does not support object-oriented programming natively, but it can be hacked to allow it through the clever use of namespaces.
 To create an an object's "constructor", create a macro function that sets certain variables on a namespace.
 To create an object that "inherits" from another object, in its constructor, run the parent constructor on the namespace.